Case Western Reserve University: Computing

 The university was ranked No. 1 in Yahoo Internet Life's 1999 Most Wired College list.
 There was a perception that this award was obtained through partially false or inaccurate information submitted for the survey, and the university did not appear at all on the 2000 Most Wired College list (which included 100 institutions).
 The numbers reported were much lower than those submitted by Ray Neff in 1999.
 The university had previously placed No. 13 in the 1997 poll.

 In August 2003, Case Western Reserve joined the Internet Streaming Media Alliance, then one of only two university members.

 In September 2003, Case Western Reserve opened 1,230 public wireless access points on the Case Western Reserve campus and University Circle.

 Case Western Reserve was one of the founding members of OneCleveland, formed in October 2003.
 OneCleveland is an "ultra broadband" (gigabit speed) fiber optic network.
 This network is for the use of organizations in education, research, government, healthcare, arts, culture, and the nonprofit sector in Greater Cleveland.

 Case Western Reserve's Virtual Worlds gaming computer lab opened in 2005.
 The lab has a large network of Alienware PCs equipped with game development software such as the Torque Game Engine and Maya 3D modeling software.
-Additionally, it contains a number of specialized advanced computing rooms including a medical simulation room, a MIDI instrument music room, a 3D projection "immersion room," a virtual reality research room, and console room, which features video game systems such as Xbox 360, PlayStation 3, and Wii.
+Additionally, it contains a number of specialized advanced computing rooms including a medical simulation room, a MIDI instrument music room, a 3D projection "immersion room", a virtual reality research room, and console room, which features video game systems such as Xbox 360, PlayStation 3, and Wii.
 This laboratory can be used by any student in the Electrical Engineering and computer science department, and is heavily used for the Game Development (EECS 290) course.

-Case Western's Internet Technology Service also runs a High Performance Computing Cluster (HPCC) utilizing 2684 processors over 200 computer nodes interconnected with gigabit fiberoptic ethernet.
-The HPCC is available for research utilizing a wide array of commercial and custom scientific software packages and computer languages including: Matlab, Mathematica, Ansys CFX Fluent and ICEM, Schrödinger, LAMMPS, Gaussian, NEURON, MCell, Python, Qhull, Sundials, Charmm/qchem, Rosetta, Gromacs, NAMD, C, C++, Fortran.